 The shortage has reached concerning levels with a reported shortage of up to 100,000 HGV drivers in the UK.

-It is clear to see that there is an obvious shortage of HGV drivers in the UK, with supermarket shelves becoming bare during the first & second UK lockdowns.
+It is clear to see that there is an obvious shortage of HGV drivers in the UK.
+Supermarket shelves becoming bare during the first & second UK lockdowns.
 You may find yourself asking what is being done about this driver shortage?
-This article will go through in detail the causes for the shortage and the steps being completed to try to solve the issue.

 What has caused this nationwide shortage?